 - Review and approve all formal solicitations, including purchase requisitions received, specifications, lists of vendors, advertisements for bids, evaluations of bids and the recommendations to accept referenced documents prepared for the Board of Housing Commissioners and HUD.

-- Provide technical assistance and advice to other Department and Divisional managers in the development of Request for Proposals, Professional Service Agreements and general procurement requests.
+- Provide technical assistance and advice to other divisional managers in the development of Request for Proposals, Professional Service Agreements and general procurement requests.

 - Approve and conduct emergency procurement activities.